IF YOU WANT A QUICK 101 GUIDE TO PRODUCING AWESOME CONTENT YOU’VE COME TO THE RIGHT PLACE – this is the livnews media kit!

 cameras & advanced EQUIPMENT

-Investing in a camera and lenses is costly, but if you want to improve your production quality then you may want to buy a camera kit.
+Investing in a camera kit and lenses is costly, but if you want to improve your production quality then you may want to expand your gear to include these items.

 CAMERAS